StellarFw/stellar-framework.com/src/guide/websocket.md

 ### Welcome

-The `welcome` event occurs when the server send a welcome message to the new-connected client.
+The `welcome` event occurs when the server sends a welcome message to the new-connected client.

 ```javascript
 client.on('welcome', message => { })